What does the fellowship experience entail?

 “The interview process is conducted by phone between you and the selection committee which is made up of a group of clinical social worker staff.
 While it can be daunting to answer questions by phone and not be able to see the people interviewing you, know that everyone in the room is excited to hear what you have to say, and is supportive.
 I recommend imagining the social workers on the other side of the phone line smiling and nodding along to your answers.”

 “If you are offered an interview after submitting your application materials, it will be conducted by phone.
-You will be asked questions by a selection committee composed of a group of clinical social workers in CPS and SoS.
+You will be asked questions by a selection committee composed of a group of clinical social workers in CAPS and SoS.
 The interview takes approximately 45 minutes and some of the questions will be based on vignettes, which will be described during the interview.
 There will also be time for you to ask the selection committee any questions you may have.
 Candidates are then informed of the selection committee’s decision sometime in the weeks following.”

 “Different people have different approaches for preparing for interviews.
 Some find it helpful to think through potential questions and how they might answer them, and even practice them aloud, either by themselves or with the help of a friend, and/or write reference notes.
 For myself, I made sure to get a good night’s rest the day before as well as ensure that I had a quiet and private place to be on the telephone.”

 “Think of the interview as a chance for both the interviewers and yourself to get to know the other a bit and discern whether this might be a mutually good fit.
 Also know that the selection committee is made up of folks who were impressed by your application, are supportive, and are excited to hear what you have to say.”

 “Be yourself!
 UC Berkeley is a place that appreciates authenticity and embraces differences.”